Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_private_registry/creating-a-private-registry-through-terraform/guide.pl-pl.md

 ## Objective

-Creating an OVHcloud Managed Private Registry (Harbor) through the OVHcloud Control Panel is cool but do you know you can deploy a private registry programmatically, with Terraform?
+Creating an OVHcloud Managed Private Registry (MPR) through the OVHcloud Control Panel is cool but do you know you can deploy a private registry programmatically, with Terraform?

 ## Terraform